ZacDSmith/GABAL/README.md

-Based on the book 'writing an INTERPRETER in go'
+Based on the book 'writing an INTERPRETER in go'..
+Currently have the ast, lexer, parser, rpl and token bases created.